n0one42/ansible-homelab/README.md

    - Other containerized applications
    - Promtail Agent: Log collection

-The main Traefik instance on demo-vm10-ingress acts as the entrypoint for external traffic, routing requests to the appropriate VM based on the application.
+The main Traefik instance on demo-vm10-ingress acts as the entry point for external traffic, routing requests to the appropriate VM based on the application.
 Each VM's local Traefik instance then handles internal routing to the specific services within that VM.

 ```mermaid
 graph TD